chnm/crdh-jekyll/_essays/v02-10-royal-african-company-networks.md

 goes wrong.
 They reveal the mechanisms of Euro-African trade at work and the texture of life on the African coast in the late seventeenth
 century: a world beset by fires, rats, fighting and occasional shortages of food.
-They reveal the tenuous position of the company's forts on the African coast and the way that the company's fort structure was deeply embedded in an African geopolitical context.
-But they are even more revealing when read in conjunction with macro-techniques.
+They illustrate the tenuous position of the company's forts on the African coast and the way that the company's fort structure was deeply embedded in an African geopolitical context.
+But they are even more meaningful when read in conjunction with macro-techniques.
 By using computational text analysis combined with insights from GIS, we can challenge some basic assumptions about the way the English monopoly operated on the African coast.
 Despite the richness of the corpus, it is